Paw Pals Pet Sitting

 • Eucalyptus oil for antimicrobial properties

-This oil can be used as a massage oil on sore muscles and joints that can be absorbed through the skin for the health properties contained in the oil as well as the aromatherapy benefits from inhalation.
+This oil blend can be used as a massage oil on sore muscles and joints, which will be absorbed through the skin for naturally occurring health benefits– plus additional aromatherapy benefits from inhalation.
 It’s important to rub the oil in very well so that the dog does not lick excessively and ingest a large amount of oil orally.
+This formulation is only one example of a blend that is as beneficial for pets and the humans who love them.

-This formulation is only one example of a blend that is as beneficial for pets as it is for the humans who love them.
 Most blends that people use for themselves are safe for use on their dogs as well but it is a good idea to check with your vet to make sure that there are no ingredients that could be harmful to them if they licked it off their coat.
-When in doubt, a few drops can be put onto a bandana that can be tied around the dogs neck for the aromatherapy benefits.
+When in doubt, a few drops can be put onto a bandana that can be tied around the dog’s neck for the aromatherapy benefits.
+Contact the dog service professionals at Paw Pals for additional questions or concerns you may have.

 Contact Paw Pals for More Information